Chocolate Caramel Apples Recipe

-One of my favorite treats of all time has to be a Chocolate Caramel Apple.
-I’ve never much cared for a candy apple, and a caramel apple, while certainly a delicious combination, has always been a little to messy for my liking.
+One of my favorite treats of all time has to be Chocolate Caramel Apples.
+I’ve never much cared for a hard candy apple, and a plain caramel apple, while certainly delicious, has always been a bit too messy for my liking.
 But dip a caramel apple in chocolate and something magical happens.
-I don’t know what it is, but it’s magic, man.
-The chocolate seals the gooey caramel in and combines with an excellent crunchy apple to create flavor perfection in my book.
+I don’t know what it is, but it’s magic.
+The chocolate encases the gooey caramel and combines with a crisp apple to create flavor perfection.

-- Wondering about some of the apples in the photos above having sticks and others not?
-For the smaller Granny Smith apples, I dipped them just holding the stem, but the larger ones required a stick to dip and turn.
-I’d prefer them without a stick to avoid puncturing the apple, thus helping it stay fresher longer, but those big apples are hard to manage.
-Any ideas on this?
+- Some of the apples in the photos above have sticks and others do not.
+For smaller apples, I dipped them just holding the stem, but larger apples require a stick to dip and turn.
+I’d prefer them without a stick to avoid puncturing the apple, which helps the coated apple stay fresher longer, but bigger apples are hard to manage without a stick of some sort.

 - If you’re planning on using the microwave for melting the caramel and chocolate, consider an Apple Dipper.
-I happened to remember an apple dipper that my mom gave me as a gift a few years ago.
-I never used it and found it unopened, still in the box, covered in dust.
-Essentially it’s just a sturdy plastic microwave safe bowl with high sides and a curved interior that fits an apple just right for dipping.
-Since I was doing all my melting in the microwave this came in handy.
-I’m sure a microwave safe bowl the same shape and size would work just as well, but I don’t have one on hand.
+Essentially the apple dipper is just a sturdy plastic microwave safe bowl with high sides and a curved interior that fits an apple just right for dipping.
+This comes in handy if you go the microwave route for melting the caramel and chocolate.
+I’m sure a microwave safe bowl the same shape and size would work just as well.

-- Caramel Chips.
-I found Caramel Bits easier to work with and melted quicker and evenly.
-Order online or check local grocers for availability.
+- For the caramel, I found Caramel Bits easier to work with.
+They melted quicker and evenly.
+Order them online or check local grocers for availability.

-- Trim caramel “feet” before dipping in chocolate.
+- Take time trim caramel “feet” before dipping in chocolate.
 The feet I refer to are the caramel puddles, or flat caramel bottoms that form as it sits.
-(See following photo.)
+Kitchen shears work great for this.

 - Use good chocolate for melting.
-With the first batch I made, I used chocolate chips I had on hand and had to add vegetable shortening to get the correct consistency.
+I’ve tried melted chocolate chips for these treats, and had to add vegetable shortening or coconut oil to get the correct consistency.
 It didn’t turn out well in the looks or taste departments.
 After reading some discussion threads by chocolate experts, I hunted down some Merckens Dark Chocolate Break Up at a local retailer (our Fresh Market had it).
-It worked perfectly!
-It cost a tad more but I think it’s totally worth the extra cost to avoid problems and frustrations later on.
-I’m thinking about dipping all kinds of things in chocolate now after using it.
+It’s the best and works perfectly for dipping apples or any other fruit.
+It costs a tad more but I think it’s totally worth the extra cost to avoid problems and frustrations.

 - Consider using dark chocolate.
-With the sweetness of the apple and caramel, I think dark chocolate is a more balanced, less sweet choice.
+With all of the sweetness from the apple and caramel going on, I think a less sweet dark chocolate is a better balance.
 But as with all things food, use what you like.

 - Always have extra caramel and chocolate on hand.
-No matter what a recipe says, when melting and dipping, I always have additional if needed.
-Plus depending on the size of apples, you may need more or less.
-(Extra chocolate can be used for drizzling.)
+No matter what a recipe says, I always have additional if needed.
+Depending on the size of apples, you may need more or less.
+Plus, any extra chocolate can be used for drizzling.

 See the imperfect caramel coating below?
 Since I was covering it with chocolate I wasn’t so worried about the caramel not looking perfect.
 (The photo below also shows the caramel “feet” trimmed off.)

-See how the chocolate concealed a bunch of imperfections?
-It’s totally like magic, man.
+See how the chocolate conceals the caramel imperfections?
+It’s totally like magic, y’all.